 Introduction

 This blog will focus on the Feynman Lectures from Caltech.
-Every chapter, I thoroughly read the contents, make sure I understand it and I am able to recall it continously throughout my week by using the blurt method.
-Then, once I feel like I have enough knowledge about a topics, I make a coding project, for example a vector field, or proving an equation true, or some other sort of visualiser.
+Every chapter, I thoroughly read the contents, make sure I understand it and am able to recall it continuously throughout my week by using the blurt method.
+Then, once I feel like I have enough knowledge about a topic, I make a coding project, for example a vector field, or proving an equation true, or some other sort of visualiser.
 I have mainly focused on Volume II, where the main contents covered are electromagnetism and matter, however I plan on expanding on this in the future.

 Inspiration